sourcegraph/handbook/content/company/strategy/enablement/index.md

 Code host connectivity, scalability, and reliability underpin all other features within Sourcegraph.
 We need to ensure Sourcegraph can handle the size and quantity of repositories that future customers own and ensure we can meet any performance requirements customers have that impact code host connections and code storage.

+- FY22Q4 Key Result - Key customer gets to a technical win in Q4

 ## Team specific pages

 - [Repo Management](../../../engineering/enablement/repo-management/index.md) - [Strategy page](repo-management/index.md)